-Please see the updated Council Meeting Minutes page for the 2020 ASA SALC Council Meeting Minutes and Council Meeting Reports.
+Please see the updated Meeting Minutes page for the 2022 ASA SALC Council Meeting Minutes and Business Meeting Minutes.

 Renew your ASA Membership!